Shuriky/odin-cv-application/README.md

 Access the webpage: https://cv-maker-shurikys-projects.vercel.app/

-Currently only support Window OS.
+Currently only support Google Chrome and Microsoft Edge on Window.
+If you access the site on other device, it may not function properly.